benbspiceworks/desktop-app/README.md

 My Server 2016 VM's host-only interface IP was 192.168.99.101.
 So I can access Spiceworks from http://192.168.99.101/ in Safari in macOS.

-## Lookup the name of the container (its dynamic)
+## Lookup info and health status of containers

 `docker ps -a`

 ## Check Spiceworks db values
 You can use this command to execute arbitrary SQL commands against the database.

-For example, the below command will output a list of SQL records which should include the auth key record "remote_agent_key" because the container build process automatically sets the key to allow agents to checkin without going through the normal process of using the Desktop app web UI to set the key.
+Output a list of SQL records which should include the auth key record `remote_agent_key` because the container build process automatically sets the key to allow agents to checkin without going through the normal process of using the Desktop app web UI to set the key.

 `docker exec desktopapp "C:\Program Files (x86)\Spiceworks\bin\sqlite3.exe" "C:\Program Files (x86)\Spiceworks\db\spiceworks_prod.db" "SELECT * FROM configuration WHERE name LIKE 'remote_agent%';"`

-## Check Desktop app logs
+Run a SQLite query against the desktopapp container:

+`docker exec desktopapp "C:\Program Files (x86)\Spiceworks\bin\sqlite3.exe" "C:\Program Files (x86)\Spiceworks\db\spiceworks_prod.db" "SELECT * FROM configuration WHERE name LIKE 'remote_agent%';"`

+Get a powershell prompt in the desktopapp container:

+`docker exec desktopapp powershell`

+Tail Spiceworks app logs:

-`docker exec desktopapp powershell -command {cat "C:\Program Files (x86)\Spiceworks\log\production.log"}`
+`docker exec desktopapp powershell -command "Get-Content 'C:\Program Files (x86)\Spiceworks\log\production.log' -tail 10"`